COVID-19 information for AMaGA members

 - National Association of Visual Arts

 Along with all their extraordinary advocacy work for visual arts and artists, NAVA have developed a survey for arts workers to assess the impact of COVID-19.
-They have also developed an Advocacy Toolkit.
+They have also developed an Advocacy Toolkit and an Advocacy Workshop series.

 - Museums Aotearoa